da-baranov/AspNetCore.ExtDirect/README.md

 4. Upgrade all the Nuget dependencies using Visual Studio built-in package manager

-5. Setup ExtJS client-side assets and create an ExtJS application on client-side
+5. Setup ExtJS client-side assets and create an ExtJS client application

 6. Implement some Ext Direct remoting handler.
 This may be a class which has a method that accepts a few arguments, e.g.: